mikejoh12/e-commerce/README.md

 This project is developed as an assignment for the Codecademy Full Stack Engineering Path.

 ## Status
-This project is deployed at https://treasurespace.netlify.app
+This project is no longer deployed.

 ### Technologies used
 Back-end uses Postgres, Express, React and Node.js.
 Passport, jsonwebtoken, and bcrypt, are used for authentication/authorization.